What We Believe

 In this second section of our theological beliefs, we hope to convey clearly and precisely our views on topics that are not necessarily essential for salvation, but certainly essential in the everyday life of the believer.
 Again, we have taken great care to ascertain what we believe are the most central to the Scriptures regarding the various topics.
 For these topics, “In the essentials, unity; in doubtful matters, liberty; in all things, charity (love)” (author unknown).

 Abortion is one of the major issues facing our country today.
-The news is consistently inundated with protestors for pro-life and pro-choice who vehemently defend their position on the matter.
+The news is consistently inundated with protestors and supporters of pro-life or pro-choice vehemently defending their position on the matter.
 We believe that abortion is wrong first because of God’s disdain for the killing of innocent people (Genesis 9:6, Exodus 20:13).
 Whenever God addressed any issues concerning murder of the innocent, He always required the killer’s life as punishment.
 Unborn children are not exempt from this same command and protection from God.
 The Bible (Psalm 139:13-16) negates the whole notion of an unborn child not being a living and valuable person.
 Even before conception, God has a plan for each one of us (Jeremiah 1:5).
 Because of this we believe that abortion is wrong, and that God considers it an act of premeditated murder.

 The Bible does not specifically tell us that a believer cannot be demon possessed.
 However, since a Christian is indwelt by the Holy Spirit (Romans 8:9-11; 1 Corinthians 3:16; 6:19) it is obvious that the Holy Spirit and demons cannot not indwell the same person at the same time.
 Knowing that once the believer is indwelt by the Holy Spirit the believer can never be “unregenerated” (John 10:28-29, Ephesians 1:13), we strongly hold to the belief that a Christian cannot be possessed by a demon.
 We do believe there is a sharp difference between being possessed by a demon and being influenced by a demon.
 Demon possession involves a demon having direct control over the thoughts and/or actions of a person (Luke 4:33-35; 8:27-33; Matthew 17:14-18).
 Demon influence involves a demon or demons attacking a person spiritually and/or encouraging them into sinful behavior.
 Instead of being told to cast out demons from our lives, we should instead make strong efforts to resist the devil and his schemes which seem to be more consistent with what the Scripture teaches (1 Peter 5:8-9; James 4:7).

 We believe in the Bible’s teaching that a woman should not pastor a church.
 1 Timothy 3:2 emphatically states that “An overseer, then, must be above reproach, the husband of one wife…” Being the husband of one wife negates the notion that a woman is ordained by God to shepherd a church.
-We also believe that women who have the gift of preaching and teaching should not teach in public setting with adult male believers (1 Timothy 2:12 & 1 Corinthians 11:5).
+We also believe that women who have the gift of preaching and teaching should not teach in public settings where adult males believers are present (1 Timothy 2:12 & 1 Corinthians 11:5).
 We believe that women who have the gifts of preaching and teaching should preach and teach publicly only to women and children (Titus 2:3-4).

 In Malachi 2:16 God plainly and bluntly states that “God hates divorce” and because He hates it; we should hate it and should do all we can to avoid it.
 Because of this, we should encourage others to do the same.
 The pain, confusion, and frustration most people experience after a divorce are surely part of the reason that God hates divorce.
-The Scriptures teach that there are certain instances in which divorce and remarriage are permitted without the remarriage being considered adultery.
+The Scriptures teach that there are certain instances in which divorce and remarriage are permitted without remarriage being considered adultery.
 These instances would include unrepentant adultery (Matthew 19:9) and abandonment of a spouse (1 Corinthians 7:15).
 In these cases, it is our view that the Bible teaches that God offers His mercy and grace to the innocent party in a divorce and allows that person to remarry without it being considered adultery.
-Again, God still offers grace, mercy, and love even in divorce.
+Again, God still offers grace, mercy, and love even in divorce but prefers the couple to do all that is necessary to avoid diverce.

 Matthew 18:15-20 lay out a clear pattern for church discipline.
 When Jesus Christ returns, He wants His bride; the church, to be pure and holy (Ephesians 5:25-27) and church discipline is one vital way in which this happens.
-The Matthew 18 model of discipline instructs us that one individual (usually the offended party) is to go to the offending individual.
+The Matthew 18:15-20 model of discipline instructs us that one individual (usually the offended party) is to go to the offending individual.
 If they repent, the matter is closed.
 If he/she does not repent, then two or three go to confirm the situation.
-If they refuse to repent after the second visit, the matter is then taken before the church and the person is to ultimately be excommunicated.
+If they refuse to repent after the second visit, the matter is then taken before the church and the person is to ultimately be excommunicated if they still refuse to repent.
 This process is never “desirable,” just as a parent never delights in having to discipline his/her children.
 However, it is necessary.
 The purpose is not to be mean spirited or to display a judgmental or elitist attitude.
 Rather, it is to be done in love toward the individual with an attitude of obedience and honor to God.
-The desired response is that the individual will repent and restored back to the fellowship of believers where they will be loved, encouraged, and held accountable to maintain the purity of the local body of believers (2 Corinthians 2:5-8).
+The desired response is that the individual will repent and allowing them to be restored back into the fellowship of believers where they will be loved, encouraged, and held accountable thereby maintaining the purity of the local body of believers (2 Corinthians 2:5-8).

 The Greek word translated “tongues” literally means “languages.”
 Therefore, the gift of tongues is the supernatural ability to speak in an unknown language in order to minister to someone to others.
 We believe that the gift of tongues is for today in a limited sense and that it is to be done only according to the mandates ascribed in the Scriptures (1 Corinthians 14:20-33).
 If a person is moved to speak in a tongue when churches gather, the Bible is clear that if there is no interpreter, they should remain silent (1 Corinthians 12:30).
 Additionally, only one person at a time may speak.
 Because of the exposure to and availability of resources and persons equipped to speak multiple languages, we do not believe that this gift is as prevalent and necessary to communicate the Gospel as it was in the first century.